 What we thought of the Patriot Viper Elite 8GB 2,666MHz kit:

-The Patriot Viper Elite’s appearance stands out with its sleek, black PCB and silver heat spreader that will look classy if you’re building a PC with a transparent case.
+The Patriot Viper Elite is streamlined and attractive.
+It features a smooth black PCB and silver heat spreader that will pair well with a transparent case.

 - The best 4K video editing PC build for under $1,000